Speculative Design for long term future foresight and strategy

 Are you ready to join Trend Atelier?

-Trend Atelier is a school and community for purpose led professionals and beginners looking to expand their methods and vision, while making a difference in the world via futures research, methodologies, and foresight.
+Trend Atelier is a school for purpose led professionals and beginners looking to expand their methods and vision, while making a difference in the world via futures research, methodologies, and foresight.